Walk Bike and Roll Toolkits

 Social Media Toolkit

-Help us promote Bike & Roll to School Day this year by posting the below images anywhere you can!
+Help us promote Walk & Roll to School Day this year by posting the images below anywhere you can!
 They are conveniently formatted for Facebook, Instagram, and X (formerly known as Twitter).
-The goal of Bike & Roll to School Day is to empower and encourage your community to foster a culture of safety, healthy habits, strong community connections, and a cleaner environment.
+The goal of Walk & Roll to School Day is to empower and encourage your community to foster a culture of safety, healthy habits, strong community connections, and a cleaner environment.
 Thanks for helping us spread the word.

 Social Media Best Practices